 By 1871, Dr. Hoare and his family were living in Strathroy where Dr. Hoare was practicing medicine.
 Dr. Hoare’s brother Phillip was also living with Dr. Hoare and his occupation was listed as a medical student.
 Dr. Hoare appears in the 1886 and 1894 London City and Middlesex County Directory under the subtitle of Strathroy.
 Dr. Hoare stayed in Strathroy until 1905, when he moved to Walkerville (Essex County), Ontario.

 Dr. Hoare died in Walkerville on the 29th of January, 1920.
 He was buried at St. Mary’s Anglican Cemetery, 1983 St. Mary’s Gate in Walkerville.
 Mrs. Hoare died on the 16th of September, 1921.
+At the time of her death she resided at 77 Kildare Road in Walkerville.
 She was buried beside her husband.

 *Dr. Hoare’s son, Charles Westlake Hoare also became a physician and he practiced medicine in Walkerville.
 He died on the 10th of November, 1931.